Manufacturers can stay competitive with more strategic IT planning

 What is lacking in such an environment—one that could be found in any number of middle-market companies across the country—is a comprehensive, integrated strategy for information technology.
 Contrary to the common perception that they are at the forefront of technology and innovation, however, U.S.-based manufacturers are lagging behind their non-U.S. competitors in their use of information technology.

 As noted in the 2015 Manufacturing & Distribution Monitor report on information technology, U.S. manufacturers dedicate about 3.7 percent of revenue to IT, three quarters of which is spent on operational expenses.
+In its report, IT Spending and Staffing Outlook for 2017, Computer Economics found that IT spending growth is actually trailing corporate revenue growth across the board.

 IT governance can be difficult at companies large and small.
 With limited resources, small companies may find it challenging to do more than manage the fundamentals of IT infrastructure; large companies often have to deal with multiple, discrete applications that are decades old and managed by an ever-shrinking number of people who understand them.